Ramsey–Cass–Koopmans model: Graphical analysis in phase space

 The first is the only solution in the interior of the upper quadrant.
 It is a saddle point (as shown below).
-The second is a repelling point.
-The third is a degenerate stable equilibrium.
-The first solution is meant by default, although the other two are important to keep track of.
+The second and third steady states are artifacts of the algebraical manipulation of the optimality conditions.
+These are undefined for $c = 0$.
+Thus the only relevant steady state is the first one.

 Any optimal trajectory must follow the dynamical system.
 However, since the variable $c$ is a control variable, at each capital intensity $k$, to find its corresponding optimal trajectory, we still need to find its starting consumption rate $c(0)$.
 As it turns out, the optimal trajectory is the unique one that converges to the interior equilibrium point.
 Any other trajectory either converges to the all-saving equilibrium with $k^* > 0, c^* = 0$, or diverges to $k \to 0, c \to \infty$, which means that the economy expends all its capital in finite time.
 Both achieve a lower overall utility than the trajectory toward the interior equilibrium point.